JV Ejercito: Senate

 Ejercito sought for a comeback to the Senate in 2022 and won as the 10th placer, earning his second nonconsecutive term.
 His half-brother Jinggoy Estrada was also successful as he placed 12th.
 In August 2022, he was elected deputy majority leader, alongside Mark Villar, and chair of the Senate Committee on Local Government and the Senate Committee on Urban Planning, Housing and Resettlement.
 On May 20, 2024, he stepped down as deputy majority leader following changes in the Senate leadership that saw the resignation of Migz Zubiri as Senate President.

+On May 11, 2026, Ejercito voted to abstain in the Senate reorganization that saw the election of Alan Peter Cayetano as Senate President, replacing Tito Sotto.

 Personal life

-He is married to Hyacinth "Cindy" Lotuaco with whom he has a son, Julio Jose.
-He also has an older son, Jose Emilio.
+Ejercito is married to Hyacinth "Cindy" Lotuaco with whom he has a son, Julio Jose.
+He also has another son, Jose Emilio, from his previous relationship with model Patty Betita.
 Joseph Victor is also a Commissioned Reserve Officer of the Philippine Marine Corps with the rank of Major.
 He is an adopted member of the Philippine Military Academy Class of '88, Maringal.

 Ejercito has a tattoo on his right arm: A red eight-rayed sun with the baybayin character for ka at the center, and the phrase Para sa Bayan ("For the country") and the letter "K" on top of the sun.
 He has also raced in the Toyota Vios Cup.
 He is also an avid cyclist, having received attention for biking from his residence in San Juan to the Senate building in Pasay, and for an incident where he fell off his bike after tripping on a pothole along Roxas Boulevard a year prior.